haokeyingxiao/haoke/changelog/release-6-4-0-0/2020-11-02-increase-minimum-php-version.md

 ___
 # Upgrade Information
 ## Minimum PHP version increased
-The minimum required PHP version for Shopware 6.4.0.0 is now PHP 7.4.
+The minimum required PHP version for Haoke 6.4.0.0 is now PHP 7.4.
 Please make sure, that your system has at least this PHP version activated.